 Requirements for Growing Ginger in Pot

 In its natural climate, ginger is known to be grown in partial sun, so it’s a good idea that you keep your pot in a spot that receives full sun but shade in the afternoon.
-However, if you live in a really cold climate keep the plant in a sunny spot.
+However, if you live in a really cold climate where the sun is mild, keep the plant in a sunny spot.

-Loose, well-drained, and sandy-loamy soil that is rich in compost is best for growing ginger indoors or outdoors in a pot.
-Soil that blocks the moisture must be avoided.
+Loose, well-drained, and sandy-loamy soil that is rich in compost or well-rotted cow or chicken manure is best for growing ginger indoors or outdoors in a pot.
+Soil that contains solid chunks or blocks the moisture must be avoided.

 Ginger requires soil that is rich in organic matter.
-You can top the pot with compost or well-rotted manure.
-Additionally, you can apply all-purpose fertilizer during the growing season.
+You can top the pot with compost, worm castings, or well-rotted manure.
+Additionally, if you are not an organic gardener, you can apply all-purpose liquid fertilizer once a month during the growing season.

 Pests and Diseases

 Pests including white grub, shoot borer, shoot boring weevil attack the ginger plant.
 It’s also get affected by bacterial wilt, soft rot, dry rot, and leaf spot viruses.
-It is highly recommended to keep the plant safe from these diseases and pests.
+Keeping the plant safe from these diseases and pests is highly recommended.